Pregnancy Exercise 2026: A Trimester-by-Trimester Guide

 1. Walking: A Natural Therapy to Boost Circulation

 Walking is the safest activity, requiring no equipment, putting no stress on your joints, and letting you get fresh air.
-A 30-45 minute moderate-paced walk daily is ideal for reducing leg swelling (edema) and helping to manage gestational diabetes.
+A 30-45 minute moderate-paced walk daily is ideal for reducing leg swelling and helping to manage gestational diabetes.
 Make sure to maintain good posture and wear comfortable athletic shoes.

 2. Prenatal Pilates: End Your Back Pain